ItEndsWithTens/Quinstance/README.txt

 key - Display Name - type, default
   Description.

-targetname - Fixup Name - target_source, default AutoInstanceX
+targetname - Fixup Name - target_source, default "AutoInstanceX"
   A name that will, depending on the fixup style, be prepended or appended to any entities.
 If a Fixup Style is set, but a Fixup Name is not provided, an automatically generated name will be used.
-Keep in mind that even with fixup enabled and a name set, you can selectively avoid fixup by giving entities names starting with @.
+Keep in mind that even with fixup enabled and a name set, you can selectively avoid fixup by giving entities names starting with the @ symbol.

 file - Filename - string, default ""
   A path, relative to the current map file's location, pointing to the map you'd